-In 1906 he made his debut with the construction of the villa Fallet, which he built in the native city.
-In 1917 he moved to Paris where he met and met the painter Amedée Ozenfant, with whom he founded "L'Esprit nouveau" magazine in 1919.
+In 1906 he made his debut with the construction of the Fallet villa, which he built in his native city.
+In 1917 he moved to Paris.

-In 1925 he presented at the Exposition Internationale des Arts Décoratifs in Paris the Esprit Nouveau Pavilion, a project based on the synergy between architectural design and painting that was later considered one of the masterpieces of modern architecture.
+In 1925 he presented the Esprit Nouveau Pavilion at the Exposition Internationale des Arts Décoratifs in Paris, a project based on the synergy between architectural design and painting which was later considered one of the masterpieces of modern architecture.

-Around 1928, he worked with Pierre Jeanneret and Charlotte Perriand creating a series of furniture items made of metal that immediately became recognized as classics, including the famous extensible armchair called Chaise Longue, built in 1929.
+Around 1928, he worked together with Pierre Jeanneret and Charlotte Perriand creating a series of furniture items made of metal that immediately became recognized as classics, including the famous extendable armchair called Chaise Longue, made in 1929.

-In 1929 he created the Ville Savoye in Passy.
-In 1930 the first study plan for the urbanization of the city of Algiers and the project for the Swiss university pavilion in Paris.
+In 1929 he built the Ville Savoye in Passy.
+In 1930 the first study plan for the urbanization of the city of Algiers and the project for the Swiss pavilion of the University of Paris.

-Between 1932 and 1933 he designed and built in Paris the hotel-shelter for the army of salvation, putting into practice a first attempt at an air conditioning system.
+Between 1932 and 1933 he designed and built the hotel-refuge for the Salvation Army in Paris, putting into practice a first attempt at an air conditioning system.

 In 1938 he published the project for the Ville Radieuse, the urban plan for Nemours, the project for the Cartesian skyscraper and the plan for Buenos-Aires.